-Early childhood is the most crucial time for building a strong foundation of an individual’s character by positive intervention.
-Major factors that influences the development of young children during their early years is their environment, which keeps shaping their personality for many years.
-The quality of education provided to a child in his/her primary years plays an important role; the rest of a child’s educational years rely on its success.
-Completing the primary years of education enables children to contribute to society and develop critical skills they need to succeed later in life; lack of it can restrict the fate of nations, denying them of the human capital expected to reduce inequalities instead of promoting peace and a prosperous society.
+Early childhood is the most crucial time for building a strong foundation of an individual’s character through positive intervention.
+Major factors that influence the development of young children during their early years are their environment, which keeps shaping their personality for many years.
+The quality of education provided to a child in his/her primary years plays an important role; the rest of a child’s educational years depend on its success.
+Completing the primary years of education enables children to contribute to society and develop critical skills they need to succeed later in life; a lack of it can restrict the fate of nations, denying them of the human capital expected to reduce inequalities instead of promoting peace and a prosperous society.

 Statistical analysis of the access to quality primary education worldwide

 1. 9.3 million new teachers are needed to achieve universal primary education

 2. Only 50% of primary teachers in low-income countries are trained

 3. Only 5% of primary teachers globally work in low-income countries

 Why must universal access to primary education be a global priority for nations?

 1. Quality primary education sets a strong foundation for learning.

 2. Universal primary education helps make education systems more effective and efficient.